 When Someone You Love has Cancer I often question Why Does God Allow Pain?
 I must admit I don’t always understand what God’s purpose and plans are for allowing certain circumstances in our lives, but I know I can trust God has a reason for all things.
 I have a post In Loving Memory of one very special patient I’d love for you to check out titled Treasured Memories.
 Cherish every moment Friends.

-Working In Oncology Changes Your Outlook on life.
+Oncology shows you both the good and challenging times working with cancer patients but it also changes your outlook on life.
 These amazing people keep my life on the “eternal perspective” not the “here and now” outlook with my own health journey.
 I’m forever grateful for that!

 How to Support Someone With Cancer: Pray for Them